austinfreenet/afn-docs/afn_clonezilla_eng_log.md

 in place and PXE booting the client to see if NFS mounts properly then.
 Also it looks like we're unzipping img.orig while the one that gets used during boot is img.
 We need to look into that.

+# 2016-6-7

+So I'm restoring 2016-05-11-DomainClient40gb to the HP tower on the wire rack.
+John said that he's seen errors with that restore.